NobleNomadic/NomadOS/README.md

   - read:   Read data from the disk
   - reboot: Reboot system
   - hex:    Print the hex data in a memory location
-  - kmod:   Interact with kernel modules
+  - kmod:   Load kernel modules manually
   - flop:   Read data from an external floppy disk
-- Create a driver for interacting with a second floppy disk seperate from the main OS disk

 ## Structure
 NomadOS uses a modular kernel design.